Inema-Leslie/C1-web-dev-formative-assignment/docs/api_docs.md

 3. Same header can be reused
 4. Credentials sent in plain text

-Better Alternatives: Use HTTPS, JWT, or OAuth2 for real-world apps.
+Better Alternatives would be to Use HTTPS, JWT, or OAuth2 for real-world apps.